mui/toolpad/docs/data/toolpad/studio/getting-started/support.md

 ### Bug reproductions

 We require bug reports to be accompanied by a **minimal reproduction**.
-It significantly increases the odds of fixing the problem.
+This significantly increases the odds of fixing the problem.

 ## Community